American Airlines is the world’s largest airline, with the biggest fleet and highest revenue of any airline company in the world.

-- Make sure you are still logged into the store through the portal before you head to checkout to be absolutely certain you will receive the extra miles.
+- Make sure you are still logged in to the store through the portal before you head to Checkout to be absolutely certain you will receive the extra miles.

-Follow these steps to maximize your earnings through this program:
+Just follow these steps to maximize your earnings through this program:

 - Use the location search at the top to identify participating restaurants near you.

 - Use your registered credit card at participating restaurants and earn bonus points!